laurenchen0631/English-Learning/TOEFL TPO/Reading/Geology/William Smith.md

 	1. It describes how fossils are distributed in rock strata.
 	1. It explains why plants and animals undergo transformations through time.

-12. In mentioning "trilobite", the author is making which of the following points?
+12. In mentioning "**trilobite**", the author is making which of the following points?
 	1. Fossils cannot be found in more than one rock stratum.
 	1. [O] Faunal succession can help put rock layers in relative temporal sequence.
 	1. Faunal succession cannot be applied to different strata composed of the same kind of rock.
 	1. The presence of trilobite fossils makes it difficult to date a rock.

-13. Look at the four squares []that indicate where the following sentence could be added to the passage.
+13. Look at the four squares [] that indicate where the following sentence could be added to the passage.
 Where would the sentence best fit?
 [The findings of these geologists inspired others to examine the rock and fossil records in different parts of the world]
 	1. []
 	1. []
 	1. []